luizapozzobon/goodtriever-pt/README.md

 - To change the top-p filtering before ensemble: `--filter_p 0.8`
 - If you want to use a single datastore just use the `dstore_dir` parameter.
 - If you want to evaluate the raw model: run the command above until the line `--perspective_rate_limit`
+- If you want to debug your generations and sentences being retrieved add: `--debug True`

 ### DExperts experiments